-Very few sewing machine repair businesses can boast over 3 decades of continued service like Findlay Sewing Center can.
-We have the knowledge and expertise to accurately determine your repair needs and get the job done right.
+Very few sewing machine repair businesses can boast over 3 decades of continued service like Findlay Sewing Center.
+We have the knowledge and expertise to accurately determine your repair needs to get the job done right.

 Note: A new needle will be used for each service.
 This way we know the condition of the needle and correct adjustments can be made.

 Please bring the regular zigzag pressure foot with your machine.
 Although we do have feet for many machines, we may not have feet for machines we do not carry.
 We will need the zigzag foot in order to test zigzag stitches.

 When the repairs on your sewing machine are complete, you will go home with a fully repaired product.
 All the repairs performed by Findlay Sewing Center are guaranteed; we service all makes and models of Sewing and Embroidery Machines.